Modern slavery statement

 - How to report concerns

-The course also provides targeted content for directors and our Procurement and Human Resources functions who require specialised knowledge.
+The course also provides targeted content for members of the Rotork Management Board and our Procurement and Human Resources functions.

 Effectiveness, progress and year ahead

-- Delivery of bespoke training to relevant Rotork employees, on the Supplier Code of Conduct and monitoring supplier compliance
+- Preparation and delivery of bespoke training to stakeholders on the updated Supplier Code of Conduct

 - Continued inclusion of our Modern Slavery, Code of Conduct and “Raising Concerns” online modules as part of our new hire training programme